jgm/cmark-hs/README.md

     On one sample, the library uses a fourth the memory that [markdown] uses, and less than a tenth the memory that [pandoc] uses.

-  - **Robustness:**  cmark-hs can handle whatever is thrown at it, without the exponential blowups in parsing time one can sometimes get with other libraries.
+  - **Robustness:**  cmark can handle whatever is thrown at it, without the exponential blowups in parsing time one can sometimes get with other libraries.
 For example, the input produced by this command will tie [markdown] and [pandoc] in knots:

         python -c "print ((500 * '[') + 'hi' + (500 * ']') + '(url)')"

-    cmark-hs handles it easily, with no slowdown.
+    cmark handles it easily, with no slowdown.

-  - **Accuracy:**  cmark-hs passes the CommonMark spec's suite of over 500 conformance tests.
+  - **Accuracy:**  cmark passes the CommonMark spec's suite of over 500 conformance tests.

   - **Standardization:**  Since there is a spec and a comprehensive suite